Misael Alfaro

 Álvaro Misael Alfaro Sánchez (born January 6, 1971) is a former Salvadoran professional goalkeeper and currently manager.

 He ended his career at Isidro Metapán of the Salvadoran Primera División in 2010.

 Club career

 Destroyer

 Misael Alfaro started his career at juvenile team of Destroyer La Libertad in 1987.

 Alianza

-Them he went to Alianza in 1988, and joined Luis Ángel Firpo in 1994 and was soon promoted to starting goalie.
+He went to Alianza in 1988, then joined Luis Ángel Firpo in 1994 and was soon promoted to starting goalie.

 Luis Ángel Firpo

 Alfaro had a very successful time with Luis Ángel Firpo, winning several national league titles (1997–98, Clausura 1999, and Clausura 2000), but also losing the final of the Apertura 2001.

 San Salvador FC

 He left Luis Ángel Firpo for San Salvador FC in 2002, losing the final of the Apertura 2002 but winning the Clausura 2003.

 Águila

-Then, Alfaro had spells at Águila (2004) and Alianza (2004–2005) before joining Isidro Metapán for a first spell in 2006, to win another league title at the Clausura 2007.
+Alfaro had spells at Águila (2004) and Alianza (2004–2005) before joining Isidro Metapán for a first spell in 2006, to win another league title at the Clausura 2007.